Glutton: A New Zero-Detection PHP Backdoor from Winnti Targets Cybercrimals

 Conclusion

-, we estimate that Glutton has been active undetected in the cybersecurity landscape for over a year.
+Based on the initial discovery of init_task, we estimate that Glutton has been active undetected in the cybersecurity landscape for over a year.
 In addition to targeting traditional “whitehat” victims through cybercrime, Glutton demonstrates a strategic focus on exploiting cybercrime resources operators.
 Its authors exhibit clear ambitions to "win three times", reflected in the following:

 - Stealing high-value sensitive information from cybercrime operators.